ARCCSS-extremes/climpact2/install.txt

   How do I use the GUI?
   ---------------------

-    Software you will need:
+    Software you will need installed:
         -R

-    1) Create a new directory

-    2) cd to new directory, and download and extract the following file: https://github.com/ARCCSS-extremes/climpact2/archive/master.zip
+    1) Download and extract the following file: https://github.com/ARCCSS-extremes/climpact2/archive/master.zip

-    3) In R, type "source('climpact2.GUI.r')"
+    2) In Windows, open R and select "File->Change dir..." and select the climpact2-master directory created in step 1.
+Then type "source('climpact2.GUI.r')"

+       In Linux or MacOS, cd to the climpact2-master directory created in step 1, then open R and type "source('climpact2.GUI.r')".

-       The first time this is run ClimPACT2 will install required packages.
+       The first time ClimPACT2 is run it will install required packages.
        This will likely require you to select a mirror to download from.

-  ** Note that if you are running a Windows operating system you will only
-     be able to use the GUI.
-In a Unix-based operating system you can use the GUI as well as operate on gridded data.

   VIDEO TUTORIAL FOUND HERE -> https://www.youtube.com/watch?v=rbZt8MJpLJE
   ------------------------------------------------------------------------